borkdude/deps-infer/README.md

 ## CLI options

 - `--repo`: The location of the mvn repo
-- `--sources`: The directory or directories of sources to analyze.
+- `--sources`: The file, directory or directories of sources to analyze.
 You can combine multiple directories using the OS-specific path separator: `src:test`

 ## Possible improvements